JonAH-git-117/Stack6CW2/README.md

         Activate: Run Scripts\activate.
 You should see (Scripts) appear at the start of your command line.

-        Unblock PowerShell (Optional): If you must use PowerShell, run "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process" and then try ".\Scripts\activate" again.
+        Unblock PowerShell (Optional): If you must use PowerShell, run the following commands in the terminal:
+        - "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process"
+        - ".\Scripts\activate"